ayemaqu/Mod2_Project_DogLicensing/README.md

   - _Action:_ ACC can target awareness campaigns in areas with low senior dog licensing

 #### Line Chart: Licensing Trends Over Time by Age Group
-- Puppy licenses peak in 2021
+- Puppy licenses peaked in 2021
 - Elderly dog licenses are consistently lowest
 - Senior dog licensing is declining year over year
   -_ Action:_ Renewals and long-term ownership may need more city outreach or incentives

 #### Tree Map: Breed by Age Group
-- Shows which breeds are mostly licensed as filtered by age group, such as in puppies, the most popular breed is American Pit Bull terrier mix
+- Shows which breeds are mostly licensed as filtered by age group, such as in puppies, the most popular breed is American Pit Bull Terrier mix
 - Identifies breeds like Shih Tzus and Airedale Terriers that appear in older age groups
   - _Action:_ Breed-specific adoption or renewal strategies could be developed